Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Introduction.

+\begin{definition} Polyhedral solids in equilibrium classes $(S,1)^E$ are called \emph{mono-unstable} \cite{balancing}.
+We denote the smallest number of faces among all mono-unstable, convex, homogeneous polyhedra by $F^U$ and we denote the smallest number of vertices among all mono-unstable, convex, homogeneous polyhedra by $V^U$. \end{definition}

-The natural dual property to being mono-stable is being \emph{mono-unstable}, i.e. to have one single unstable static balance position.
-The Conway-Guy polyhedron has, beyond the single stable position on one face, 4 unstable equilibria at 4 vertices.
-The first example for a mono-unstable polyhedron was demonstrated in \cite{balancing}, having $F=18$ faces and $V=18$ vertices and in the same paper it was proven that a homogeneous tetrahedron can not be mono-unstable.
+The Conway-Guy polyhedron has, beyond the single stable position on one face, $U=4$ unstable equilibria at the $4$ vertices of the very same face.
+The first example for a mono-unstable polyhedron was demonstrated in \cite{balancing}, having $F=18$ faces and $V=18$ vertices and in the same paper it was proven that a homogeneous tetrahedron cannot be mono-unstable.
 Thus, for the minimal numbers $F^U, V^U$ for the faces and vertices that a homogeneous, mono-unstable polyhedron may have, the following bounds apply: $ 5 \leq F^U \leq 18$, $5 \leq V^U \leq 18$.